-2014 Change 2013
+2016 Change 2015

-(in thousands)

-Income tax (expense) benefit (\$7) \$8
+(in thousands) Income tax (expense) benefit (\$36) \$5

 not meaningful

-Income tax expense increased by \$15,000 for the year ended December 31, 2014 compared to 2013, primarily resulting from foreign income tax and 2013 refunds on foreign subsidiary income.
+Income tax expense increased by \$42,000 for the year ended December 31, 2016 compared to 2015, primarily resulting from U.S. alternative minimum income tax as well as foreign subsidiary income tax versus foreign subsidiary refunds in 2015.

 The effective tax rate differed from the statutory tax rate primarily due to the effect of valuation allowances, as well as foreign taxes.
-We have a valuation allowance of \$11.8 million and \$12.0 million as of December 31, 2014 and 2013, respectively.
-Our deferred tax assets and valuation allowance have been reduced by approximately \$197,000 and \$180,000 associated with the requirements of accounting for uncertain tax positions as of December 31, 2014 and 2013, respectively.
-Given the uncertainty created by our loss history, as well as the ongoing uncertain economic outlook for our industry and capital and geographic spending, we expect to continue to limit the recognition of net deferred tax assets and accounting for uncertain tax positions and maintain the tax valuation allowances.
+We have a valuation allowance of \$11.2 million and \$11.7 million as of December 31, 2016 and 2015, respectively.
+Our deferred tax assets and valuation allowance have been reduced by approximately \$226,000 and \$210,000 associated with the requirements of accounting for uncertain tax positions as of December 31, 2016 and 2015, respectively.
+Given the uncertainty created by our loss history, as well as the ongoing uncertain economic outlook for our industry as well as capital and geographic spending, we expect to continue to limit the recognition of net deferred tax assets and accounting for uncertain tax valuation allowances.